HarshKapadia2/blog/content/posts/hackathon-team-attitude.md

     -   Everyone has issues that prevent them from contributing as much as they would've wanted, so it is important to enquire with them and allow them to open up before taking any corrective steps.
     -   Try to help them achieve a balance between personal and hackathon responsibilities.
     -   In case of health/family issues, that member should be excused.
+-   Asking for progress updates
+    -   Regularly asking for status updates on tasks is one way to ensure that members understand the urgency of the situation and feel the need to work.
 -   As a last resort, have a stern word with them.
     -   If nothing works and they don't reveal any personal issues, one has to be stern with them and setup strict boundaries.
+    -   Members can also be asked to give quantifiable updates on the amount of work done in a particular time span.

 ## Conclusion

 Every hackathon organising team has issues and no team can ever be perfect.
 Correcting attitude problems is very difficult and is definitely _much_ easier said than done.
 What can be done is to try to optimize these issues as much as possible and help each other out so that things can be handled better collectively.
 The aim is to work in such a way that it isn't always a select few members who get burnt out and to achieve that, the team's attitude is of vital importance.

+---

+A special thank you to [Tushar Nankani](https://twitter.com/tusharnankanii) for helping me refine this blog post.